Master's Degree in Marine Biology: Biodiversity and Conservation

 E12 – Ability to propose actions to address conservation problems.

-E13 – Ability to prepare and develop research projects in the field of marine biodiversity and its conservation, including ecological restoration projects and plans for the recovery of marine species.
+E13 – Ability to develop and develop research projects in the field of marine biodiversity and its conservation, including ecological restoration projects and marine species recovery plans.

-E14 – Ability to assess and manage natural marine areas, and design marine reserves, taking into account the principles of island biogeography.
+E14 – Ability to evaluate and manage natural marine areas and design marine reserves, taking into account the principles of island biogeography.

 E15 – Ability to combine thematic maps and generate new information on the management, conservation and administration of marine species, communities and ecosystems.